KCC has a lot of pride in her great state and enjoys sharing the best it has to offer. She is a native Texan who grew up in Central Texas.

 The Emily Morgan Hotel was once the Medical Arts Building which was constructed in 1924.
 It is one of the most recognizable buildings in San Antonio.
 The tower is 13 stories tall and made of reinforced concrete and glazed terra cotta.
-The Gothic revival influence of the period is quite noticeable in this building.
-One of the most interesting features are the terra cotta gargoyles that depict various medical ailments such as toothaches, etc.
+The Gothic revival influence of the period is quite noticeable in this building; one of the most interesting features is the terra cotta gargoyles that depict various medical ailments such as toothaches.

 The basement had been used as a morgue and crematory.
 Voices, footsteps, and orbs are often seen in this area.